nazrindaniell/GemaLoka/README.md

 ## :clipboard: How to Use

 ### Adding a ticket
-1. On browser, navigate to `localhost/GemaLoka/php/admin.php`
+1. On the browser, navigate to `localhost/GemaLoka/php/admin.php`
 2. Fill in all the requirements and click the `Add Ticket` button.
 > [!NOTE]
-> Ensure the ticket image that you want to insert is square sized to have a consistent layout in the browser.
+> Ensure the ticket image that you want to insert is square-sized to have a consistent layout in the browser.

 ### Edit/Delete a Ticket
 1. Navigate to `localhost/GemaLoka/php/admin_update.php`
 2. Select a ticket that you want to edit or delete
-3. You can add the price of the ticket in this page
+3. You can add the price of the ticket on this page
 > [!IMPORTANT]
 > Keep in mind to insert a ticket image or else, you will not be able to update it.
 <br>